Bob Colacello

 EO

-Did you write for Interview much at all throughout your years of editing?
+Did you write much for Interview while you were editing?

 BC